Automattic/remote-data-blocks/docs/extending/overrides.md

 If you have multiple instances of the same remote data block in a piece of content, each instance can have different overrides enabled.
 By default, no overrides are enabled.

-Here is an example of an override that modifies usesthe query input variables based on the URL.
+Here is an example of an override that modifies the query input variables based on the URL.

 You would use this to build a one "single product page" in the WordPress admin that would be able to display any product, based on the product id at a url like: https://example.com/product/123456